Codelak/cloudguard/README.md

   automation to it

 ## Seeded findings, intentional, documented, and load-bearing
-Same standard practice as DocuTrust: every finding below is commented at its exact location in the Terraform, and should not be "fixed" outside the project it belongs to.
+Every finding below is commented at its exact location in the Terraform, and should not be "fixed" outside the project it belongs to.

 - **An over-permissioned Lambda execution role**